 Like most operating systems, Amoeba supports the concept of a process.
 In addition, Amoeba also supports multiple threads of control, or just threads for short, within a single address space.
-A process with one thread is essentially the same as a process in UNIX®.
+A process with one thread is essentially the same as a process in UNIX[®].
 Such a process has a single address space, a set of registers, a program counter, and a stack.

-In parallel applications, processes often have multiple threads.
-Threads can synchronize using semaphores and mutexes to prevent two threads from accessing critical regions or data simultaneously.
+In parallel applications, a single process can often have multiple threads.
+These threads can synchronize using semaphores and mutexes to prevent two threads from accessing critical regions or data simultaneously.

-The second task of the microkernel is to provide lowlevel memory management.
+The second task of the microkernel is to provide low-level memory management.
 Threads can allocate and deallocate blocks of memory, called segments.
 These segments can be read and written, and can be mapped into and out of the address space of the process to which the calling thread belongs.
 To provide maximum communication performance, all segments are memory resident.